How to Open a Business Bank Account in Switzerland

 • Swiss companies

 Of course, it is worth noting again that each bank in Switzerland will have its own onboarding process and specific entities and business activities that they accept.
 With this in mind, it’s important to confirm whether each bank’s requirements match your company before applying to open an account.
-This is especially true if you require an account to send money to Switzerland since some banks here may have restrictions on how money can be received.
+This is especially true if you require an account to transfer funds overseas or send money to Switzerland since some banks here may have restrictions on how money can be received.

 Unfortunately, accessing this level of information is extremely difficult.
 In fact, even when contacting banks, many bankers are unaware of the compliance requirements and restrictions that applicants may face.
 Not to mention the struggle of getting bankers to respond to you in a timely manner.